 Health Protection is a statutory responsibility of Councils under the Health and Social Care Act 2012.
-As part of this, Local Authorities commission Infection Prevention and Control services to support and receive assurance that appropriate standards are being met by relevant local services.
+As part of this, Local Authorities may commission Infection Prevention and Control and TB nursing services to support and receive assurance that appropriate assistance is being provided to patients and relevant local organisations such as Acute Trusts.